-External radiation therapy uses high-powered x-rays or particles to kill cancer cells.
-The rays or particles are aimed directly at the tumor from outside of the body.
+External radiation therapy uses high-powered radiation or particles to kill cancer cells.
+The radiation rays or particles are aimed directly at the tumor from outside of the body.
 Radiation therapy also damages or kills healthy cells.
 During treatment, skin cells do not have enough time to grow back between radiation sessions.
 This causes side effects.

 Skin Side Effects